iamkdraj/iamkdraj.github.io/content/Literature/Literary Movements/Aestheticism.md

+---
+title: Aestheticism and the "Art for Art's Sake" Movement (c.
+1870-1900)
+tags:
+  - literary-movements
+  - literature
+  - movement-study
+  - period-study
+---

 ## Aestheticism and the "Art for Art's Sake" Movement (c.
 1870-1900)

 Aestheticism was a late 19th-century literary and artistic movement centered on the belief that art is valuable in itself and does not need to serve any moral, political, or didactic purpose.
 It was a direct and radical rebellion against the dominant Victorian idea that art should be instructive and morally uplifting.